Jeeperpretzel900/Bearvile-client-files/README.md

-# Bearvile-client-files
+# Build-A-Bearvile scrapes
-Client files for Build A Bearvile.
+Various files used for Build-A-Bearvile Online.
 All files taken from the Wayback Machine